-3. Men sulk when you refuse them sex:
+3. Men sulk when you refuse them intimacy:

-You, on the other hand, would be saying “Is it just because of sex you’re frowning your face and sulking?”
+You, on the other hand, would be saying “Is it just because of that you’re frowning your face and sulking?”
 He is not finding it funny at all!
-When a man’s sexual advances are not happily received, he feels really hurt.
+When a man’s romantic advances are not happily received, he feels really hurt.

 4. A man sulks when his woman nags at him

 Some men sulk when a lady nags or screams at them over an issue; no matter how little.
-They often want to be the one in charge in a relationship and when a lady crosses “the respect boundary” and scolds them, they could become moody and start sulking like children.
+They often want to be the ones in charge of a relationship and when a lady crosses “the respect boundary” and scolds them, they could become moody and start sulking like children.